mosajjal/dnsmonster/README.md

 - Supports BPF
 - Can fuzz source IP to enhance privacy
 - Can have a pre-processing sampling ratio
-- Can have a list of "skip" `fqdn`s to avoid writing some domains/suffix to storage, thus improving DB performance
+- Can have a list of "skip" `fqdn`s to avoid writing some domains/suffix/prefix to storage, thus improving DB performance
+- Can have a list of "allow" domains to only log hits of certain domains in Clickhouse/Stdout/File
+- Modular output with different logic per output stream.
+Currently stdout/file/clickhouse
-- Hot-reload of skip domain file
+- Hot-reload of skip and allow domain files
 - Automatic data retention policy using ClickHouse's TTL attribute
 - Built-in dashboard using Grafana
 - Can be shipped as a single, statically-linked binary